bobolinks-2014/lightning-talks/UX-cheatsheet.md

 ### The Two UX Commandments

 There are two cardinal rules for user experience:
-1) Know your user.
+A) Know your user.
-2) Remember that you're not your user.
+B) Remember that you're not your user.

 Knowing your user means doing research into their desires, requirements, environment and habits and understanding their wants and needs as if they were your own.